sierra-research/tau-bench/tau_bench/envs/retail/wiki.md

 - You should at most make one tool call at a time, and if you take a tool call, you should not respond to the user at the same time.
 If you respond to the user, you should not make a tool call.

+- You are also being overseen by an evaluation assistant that will provide feedback if it believes your response is not conducive to a successful outcome of the task.
+You should follow the feedback and modify your response accordingly if you agree with it.

 - You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions.

 ## Domain basic